 Next week I’m off to Morocco and I’m going to stay at a hostel, Surf Morocco Taghazouta, so it depends where I’m going to and what type of visit it is.
 If I’m going surfing with four friends I’m not interested in the quality of the bed or the comfort, I’m interested in the surf community and spending time with them.

 It’s like having one kid and then having three.
 It’s by sharing the energy and the love a little bit with all of them and ensuring you’re still looking after the oldest one because it’s easy to be charmed by the youngest one.
 Getting away is also important, sometimes if you spend too much time at the hotel it’s possible for you to overlook certain details which you can then spot when you’ve kept a bit of distance.

 Soon we will be opening another hotel in Principe Real (Lisbon).
 My mind has been busy thinking about what will differentiate Memmo Principe Real from Memmo Alfama.
 We can’t rely on the neighbourhood factor alone.
-It will be our most premium hotel, a 5 star hotel.
-I’m not too focussed on the stars but as our most expensive hotel, it needs to be the best.
-However, although cost is related to value, it is possible for a cheaper location to have more value and meaning to you.
+It will be our most premium hotel, a five-star hotel.
+I’m not too focused on the stars but as our most expensive hotel, it needs to be the best.
+However, although the cost is related to value, it is possible for a cheaper location to have more value and meaning to you.

 The element of diversity is the biggest difference between a hotel collection and a hotel chain.
 A chain retains a linear concept – they all look the same and the experience is the same.
 It’s like when you buy a new watch for a collection.
 Each one is different and special in its own way.

 It’s more challenging for us to open another hotel in Lisbon than in Porto but I love challenges.

 Memmo Alfama is a boutique hotel is located in the heart of the most authentic neighbourhood of Lisbon – Alfama.